atamborrino/redisc/README.md

 For usage in combination with Play2.0, you have to use a Play2.0 version compiled against Akka 2.2, until Akka 2.2 integration is pushed into mainstream, you can find a version at: https://github.com/gideondk/Play20

 ## Status
-Redisc is for now minimal and supports only get / set (with options) / auth commands.
+Redisc is for now minimal and supports only GET / SET (with options) / AUTH commands.

 ###TODO:
 *   More Redis commands